 At the heart of the matter lies the difference between how hereditary leadership and law, and the elected band leadership, are treated and acknowledged by the provincial and federal governments.

-On this project, hereditary leaders say no, and the elected band leaders have said yes and signed agreements with CGL.
+On this project, several hereditary leaders say no, but the elected band leaders have said yes and signed agreements with CGL.

 Unist’ot’en has explained their governance and responsibilities here https://unistoten.camp/about/governance-structure/

 Angela Sterritt did an excellent piece here explaining the differences and I strongly urge you to read it, as it explains clearly the challenges. https://www.cbc.ca/news/canada/british-columbia/when-a-pipeline-wants-to-build-whose-in-charge-1.4971597

 An important point is missed in most coverage that needs to be emphasized here.

 While many media outlets are framing the women, men, elders and children there as ‘fringe protesters’, in fact they are not.
 It is their traditional unceded territory and land.
 They did not sign a treaty.
 The Unist’ot’en checkpoint has been there since 2009.
 There is a cabin, a healing lodge, pithouse and bunkhouse for visitors.
 The camp is used year-round for healing retreats, culture camps and living and they have a long record of protecting and inhabiting this land.
 I wrote about a first eviction in 2012 with the Pacific Trails pipeline crew.

 Here is an excerpt from an easy to understand information post from just after last year’s police intrusion, that explains a bit more about why this matters – particularly now that the BC government has formally adopted UNDRIP, and the federal government has committed to repairing the relationship with Indigenous people in Canada: